Jehan Daruvala: 2021

 Daruvala qualified in 2nd place at Monza, only missing out to Oscar Piastri.
 Daruvala would start in ninth for sprint race 1, which was where he finished, after pitting midway through the race.
 Having started in second for the second sprint, Daruvala took the lead from David Beckmann into the first corner.
 He would control the race from start to finish, and eventually took his first win of the year by six seconds.
 Daruvala felt that his win was "overdue" due to him being "quick in the races, not so much in qualifying".
 Daruvala experienced a poor start in the feature race, sinking to fourth as Zhou and Lawson both passed him.
 After his pit-stops, Daruvala passed Zhou off track and was forced to give it back.
 But a few laps later, Daruvala was passed by Pourchaire and also later by a resurgent Ticktum.
 Daruvala eventually finished in fifth.
-In Sochi, he qualified in second place.
+In Sochi, he qualified in second place once again.
 Daruvala pushed his way up into fifth in the sprint race.
 His efforts would be undone however, as he spun and dropped to 12th.
 In the feature race, a difficult start by Daruvala saw him drop to 4th after being passed by Pourchaire and Ralph Boschung.
-He remained behind Boschung until lap 22, when Boschung locked up and slid wide, allowing Daruvala to move up into 3rd place and score another podium.
+He remained behind Boschung until lap 22, when Boschung locked up and slid wide, allowing Daruvala to move up into third place and score another podium.

-At Jeddah, Daruvala qualified tenth.
+At Jeddah, Daruvala qualified eleventh.
 He made a move into the final corner during the first sprint, overtaking both Lundgaard and Piastri, eventually finishing in fifth.
 However, Daruvala was given a five-second time penalty for overtaking Ticktum off-track and gaining an advantage.
 He was demoted to 10th, but was given reverse pole for the second sprint.
 Following a safety car restart, Daruvala locked up and went off-track, gaining an advantage on second-placed Piastri.
 He was given a five-second time penalty for doing so.
 For the later part of the race, Daruvala was involved in a battle with Piastri in which the Australian won on lap 17.
 Just a lap later, the safety car was brought out following Lawson's crash and the whole field was bunched up.
 With the penalty applied, Daruvala was dropped to 14th place.
 His point-less weekend ended in 11th place following a red-flagged feature race.
 Daruvala qualified in tenth for the season finale at Yas Marina, which gave him reverse pole for the first sprint race.
 Throughout the race, Daruvala was pressured by Felipe Drugovich but as the race neared its end, Drugovich's challenge faded, allowing Daruvala to score his second win of the 2021.
 Daruvala climbed to fifth in an action-packed second sprint, but was overtaken by Drugovich and Lawson towards the end.
-Daruvala ended the season in 11th place.
+Daruvala ended the feature race in 11th place.
 Throughout his 2021 campaign, Daruvala finished seventh in the standings and was outscored by teammate Ticktum.
 He achieved a total of 113 points including two race victories, a fastest lap and five podiums.